 925 silver, 45 cm, included |

-| Piece type |
+| Type of Piece |

-Unique piece — hand-carved and assembled |
+Unique piece — unrepeatable vein pattern |

-Chrysocolla in history
+Chrysocolla in History

-Chrysocolla was described by Theophrastus in the 4th century BC with the name chrysokolla ("gold" + "glue"), due to its use as a flux in gold soldering.
+Described by Theophrastus in the 4th century BC as a flux in gold soldering.
 As a blue-green pigment, it is documented in Egypt since the second millennium BC.
-In pre-Columbian metallurgy in Peru and Bolivia, it was carved as a gem from at least the Mochica culture, which recognized the symbol of water in its color.
-The mineral now set in 925 silver has a history of human work spanning millennia.
+Pre-Columbian metallurgy in Peru and Bolivia carved it as a gem since the Moche culture.
+In crystal tradition, chrysocolla is associated with serene communication and the wisdom of measured words.
+The symbolic properties attributed to minerals are part of a cultural tradition.
+They do not constitute medical advice.

 Frequently Asked Questions

-Is chrysocolla authentic?
+Is the chrysocolla authentic?

 Why is the silver dark?